collinskoech11/.NetProject/README.md

-# Asp.Net Core MVC 3.1 tutorial with live application by Nitish
+# Asp.Net Core MVC 3.1 tutorial with live application
 Welcome to Asp.Net Core MVC tutorial.
 This is a complete and step by step tutorial for all the developers.

 ## WebGentle Free YouTube video: